What is Envirothon?

 The 2022 Washington State Envirothon was held on May 17, 2022 in Ellensburg.
 Congratulations to all teams that competed and to our top placing teams.

-- 1st Place- Okanogan High School- will be representing the NCF-Envirothon National Competition
+- 1st Place- Okanogan High School- will be representing Washington at the NCF-Envirothon National Competition

 - 2nd Place- CASEE High School

 - 3rd Place- Stadium High School